kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 ## Native Sidecars as the Default Istio Proxy Sidecar Type

-By default, the Istio module 1.22 uses `istio-proxy` native sidecar containers.
+By default, Istio module 1.22 and later versions use `istio-proxy` native sidecar containers.
 This setting is configured globally and applied to all Pods that allow for Istio sidecar proxy injection.
 However, you can override this default setting for a specific Pod, allowing it to use a regular sidecar container instead.

 Furthermore, as long as the Istio module deploys Istio version 1.27, you have the option to set the **compatibilityMode** in the Istio Custom Resource (CR) to `true`.
 This setting makes Istio behave as version 1.26, which uses regular sidecar containers by default.